Concrete Subspace Learning based Interference Elimination for Multi-task Model Fusion: Implementation Details

 \subsection{Preprocessed Examples of GLUE Benchmark}

-Flan-T5 models embody the encoder-decoder architecture specific to transformer models, operating within a text-to-text framework.
-So we reformat the initial inputs into a structure that aligns with this text-to-text paradigm.
-In this subsection, we will present a range of instances demonstrating how the data has been preprocessed to fit the requirements of the GLUE (General Language Understanding Evaluation) benchmarks~\citep{wangGLUEMultiTaskBenchmark2018}.
+Flan-T5 models embody the encoder-decoder architecture specific to Transformer models, operating within a text-to-text framework.
+Therefore, we reformat the initial inputs into a structure that aligns with this text-to-text paradigm.
+In this subsection, we present a range of instances demonstrating how the data has been preprocessed to fit the requirements of the GLUE (General Language Understanding Evaluation) benchmark~\cite{wangGLUEMultiTaskBenchmark2018}.

 We report exact match accuracy for all tasks except for STSB, where we report Spearman's $\rho$.